 Neck: 1-piece mahogany, set-in; black plastic headstock overlay with pearloid logo and Chesterfield inlay

-Fingerboard: Indian rosewood, single bound; pearloid dot markers
+Fingerboard: Rosewood, single bound; pearloid dot markers

 Number of Frets: 20